Welcome class of 2021!

-You will need to purchase the course materials (including the programme textbook, at a price of 500 SEK).
-Note that the MSLS textbook is currently only sold from us directly and we will ensure you get a copy during the first week of studies.
-There will also be a class field trip, partially subsidised by the MSLS programme, for which you should budget around 1500-2500 SEK.
-The field trip will be over the weekend of September 22nd and 23rd.
+You will need to purchase the textbook at a price of about 350 SEK.
+We will follow up with information on how to purchase the textbook closer to the summer.
+There will also be a class field trip, partially subsidised by the MSLS programme, for which you should budget around 2000 SEK.
+The field trip will be from 16-18 September 2020.
 Please plan accordingly.

 Suggested Reading and Resources